-As we now look forward to the new season – our 3rd year competing as a member of the competitive 4A North Puget Sound League, Kennedy Catholic High School finds itself firmly established as model institution with serious contending programs across the board.
-As Athletic Director, I am beyond proud of the work our coaches and student-athletes have put in to continue to raise the bar as to what it means to be a Lancer.
+As Athletic Director, I am beyond proud of the work our coaches and student-athletes to continue to raise the bar as to what it means to be a Lancer.
 As an athletic community we have pushed hard to define and build our championship culture and have continued to develop in and out of competition through our four covenants – passion, integrity, service and grit.

-Earlier this fall, on one sunny day in August, we gathered all of our fall sports student-athletes in the gym for our now-annual media day.
-Before the madness of picture day started though, I had the opportunity to stand before our more than 300 fall athletes – all in uniform, and all excited to be Lancers – to briefly speak to them about the privilege of wearing our name across their chests, the legacy they are carrying on from so many of our alumni, and the responsibility they have to represent our community in all that that do.
-After seeing their eyes and ears tuned to what I was saying, I came away even more confident and more excited for what the future has in store for this school, this athletic department, and these programs.
+Before the madness of picture day started, I have the opportunity to stand before often more than 300 student-athletes – all in uniform, and all excited to be Lancers – to briefly speak to them about the privilege of wearing the Kennedy Catholic name across their chests, the legacy they are carrying on from so many of our alumni, and the responsibility they have to represent our community in all they do.

 I always come away from that event even more confident and excited for what the future has in store for our school, athletic department, and programs.
 In fact, I can't wait for the next one.

 Last week I stood in front of all our incoming Lancer families and talked in detail about the benefits of participating in high school athletics, including being part of a team, meeting new friends, and the mental and physical challenge.